 In December 2020, she was appointed as the Dean’s Warden for The Cathedral Church of All Saints, Halifax, NS.

-She is the recipient of honourary degrees from Mount St. Vincent University, St. Mary’s University, York University in Ontario, Dalhousie University, Atlantic School of Theology, Acadia University and an Honorary Diploma from the Nova Scotia Community College (NSCC).
+She is the recipient of honorary degrees from Mount St. Vincent University, St. Mary’s University, York University in Ontario, Dalhousie University, Atlantic School of Theology, Acadia University and an Honorary Diploma from the Nova Scotia Community College (NSCC).

 Dr. Francis has an award in her name at the NSCC that provides financial assistance to students, and the library at NSCC Marconi campus in Sydney, Nova Scotia, was renamed The Honorable Mayann Francis Library.